F-16 fighter jet crashes while landing at March Reserve Air Force Base in Riverside, California

 Television news footage showed a large hole in the roof and sprinklers on inside the building about 65 miles east of Los Angeles.
 The jet's cockpit canopy was on a runway and a parachute had settled in a nearby field.

 The pilot ejected and was being medically evaluated, according to the Riverside County Sheriff's Office.
+A parachute was spotted not far from the crash site.

 The F-16 is assigned to the Air National Guard, officials said.
 One official told Fox News that the F-16 was one of the alert jets for the North American Aerospace Defense Command and was armed.